PylsaPylsa/AVD-Session-Management/AVD Session Management ARM-based/README.md

 ## Pre-configuration

-The script will ask for your Tenant ID and Resource group on start but you may save these to the registry to prevent it from asking each time:
+The script will ask for your Tenant ID on start but you may save this to the registry to prevent it from asking each time:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Pylsa]
-"WVDResourceGroupName"=""
 "TenantId"=""
 ```